 Any person involved in the data breach response team needs to understand that the details of their involvement must remain confidential and they must protect the data they have access to or store during the course of the investigation.

 Additional details on how to form a CSIRT can be found from CERT, NIST, FIRST, or regional incident response organizations.

-How can the computer security incident response team help with a data breach response
+How can the computer security incident response team help with a data breach response plan?

 While common sense would dictate that an incident response process would be more difficult amid a down economy when the number of IT and information security staff members has been reduced, it may actually be an opportunity for existing staff members to think creatively and build trust across different groups within the organization.
 To that end, let's discuss in more detail the various roles within every organization that lend themselves to participation in the computer security incident response team.
 Each CSIRT should include both core team members and ad hoc team members that are involved only when needed.
 The core CSIRT team can include representatives from major operating system groups, a network engineer and a member from the application group, for example.
 Ad hoc team members could be a person from the specific group involved in the potential data breach.

 System administrators and application support staff are an obvious choice for a CSIRT.
 Often among the first to notice when an incident takes place and in turn notify others, they can look through logs to identify suspicious entries, validate administrative accounts, validate what services should be running on a system, provide access to systems or applications to core CSIRT team members, and many other basic tasks.